Heading to a Bruins or Celtics game at TD Garden?

 If you can move your eyes past the TVs, you'll also see lots of sports memorabilia around, adding to the atmosphere.

-You'll find plenty of beer and other beverage choices, and some tasty food options - great cheese steak subs, baby rib subs, thin crust pizzas, and sandwiches.
-Try the George Forman steak tips sandwich, or the fried fresh haddock.
+You'll find plenty of reasonably priced beer and other beverages plus good food - try a cheese steak or baby rib sub or the fried fresh haddock.
 Prices for drinks and food are reasonable.

 Sports Grille's claim to culinary fame, though, are the half-pound hot dogs served on sub rolls with fries on the side.
 Add cheese, beans, peppers, and sauerkraut to taste.

-A "rookie" menu for sports fans 12 and under is a nice touch, and underscores that this is a family-friendly sports bar where everyone will have a lot of fun.
+A "rookie" menu for sports fans 12 and under tells you this is a family-friendly sports bar where everyone will have a lot of fun.

 The Fours opened in 1976 as one of the country's first sports bars, and continues to be the standard against which all other Boston sports bars are measured.